JGoodHub/Air-Sea-Battles/README.md

 In game the angle of the turret is controlled by holding the Up arrow key to aim at a 30º angle and Down arrow key to aim at a 90º angle.
 Holding nothing will return the turret to 60º angle.

+THe escape key can be used to exit a level early.

 All keys are set in the Input Manager so can be changed easily within the editor is needed.

 ## Extra Assets